Fine-Tuning Language Models via Epistemic Neural Networks: Introduction

 LLMs are famously able to demonstrate impressive few-shot learning capabilities, induced by their ability to complete specially-designed text `prompts' \citep{brown2020language}.
 However, these capabilities can typically be improved by \textit{fine-tuning} the model on additional training data specialized to the particular application of interest \citep{ziegler2019fine, cobbe2021training}.
 Beyond raw capability, this fine-tuning is also essential for language model \textit{alignment}: to make sure the system accurately reflects the goals of the algorithm designer \citep{ouyang2022training}.
 This setting has even been proposed as an important case-study for the more general challenge of AI alignment and existential risk \citep{askell2021general}.

 One of the key challenges at the heart of the alignment problem comes from dealing with \textit{uncertainty}.
-LLMs, as they are currently instantiated, are conventional neural networks that do not distinguish irreducible uncertainty over the next token (e.g. when one of two tokens is equally statistically likely), from uncertainty that could be resolved with more training data (e.g. when only one token is valid, but the model has not been trained enough to know this).
+LLMs, as they are currently instantiated, are conventional neural networks that do not distinguish irreducible uncertainty over the next token (e.g. when the outcomes is produced by a rolling a die), from uncertainty that could be resolved with more training data (e.g. when the outcome is determined by recent history but the model has not been trained enough to know this).
 This distinction is sometimes referred to as the distinction between \textit{aleatoric} (relating to chance) and \textit{epistemic} (relating to knowledge) uncertainty \citep{KendallGal17WhatUncertainties}.
 Even though experimental results suggest LLMs can be trained to estimate uncertainty over the validity of their claims \citep{kadavath2022language}, this does not address this key distinction in the \textit{sources} of uncertainty in ways that are necessary to accelerate learning.
 Previous attempts to augment LLMs with ensemble-based uncertainty have not been successful, and suggest that maybe a new training paradigm is necessary to incorporate this distinction \citep{gleave2022uncertainty}.

 In this paper, we explore an alternative approach to supplement LLMs with an \textit{epinet}: a small additional network trained to estimate model uncertainty \citep{osband2021epistemic}.
 Taken together, the base LLM and epinet form an \textit{epistemic neural network} (ENN).
 ENNs are neural networks that can know what they don't know.
-Figure~\ref{fig:mnli_headline} offers a preview of the results of Section~\ref{sec:language}, where we examine a model based on BERT fine-tuned on GLUE datasets \citep{devlin2018bert, wang2018glue}. \textbf{We see that, using an epinet to prioritize training labels, we can match baseline performance with 2x less data.} We also see significant improvements in final accuracy from using an an epinet.
+Figure~\ref{fig:mnli_headline} offers a preview of the results of Section~\ref{sec:language}, where we examine a model based on BERT fine-tuned on GLUE datasets \citep{devlin2018bert, wang2018glue}.
+We consider a baseline that does not prioritize training data. \textbf{We see that, using an epinet to prioritize training labels, we can match the performance of this baseline with 2x less data.} We also see significant improvements in final accuracy from using an an epinet.